COVID-19: Please check retailer websites for opening hours and restrictions.

-If you’re looking at Free Standing speakers, you could use a range like our Silver Series for your ear-level surround speakers then add In-Ceiling Custom Install speakers or Up-Firing speakers (we’ll talk more about this later) for the Dolby Atmos spatial effects.
-Or you could use a fully integrated Custom Install system using a mixture of In-Wall, On-Wall and In-Ceiling speakers.
+If you’re looking at Free Standing speakers, you could use a range like our Bronze Series for your ear-level surround speakers then add Bronze AMS Dolby Atmos® enabled up-firing speakers.
+Alternatively if you want your system more integrated, you could use a fully integrated Custom Install system using a mixture of In-Wall, On-Wall and In-Ceiling speakers.

-You’ll also need a media player (like a Blu-Ray Player) capable of outputting in bitstream, an AV amplifier capable of decoding the Dolby Atmos signal and of course a movie or TV show that’s mixed using Dolby Atmos.
+You’ll also need a media player (like a Smart TV, Blu-Ray® Player or Xbox One ) capable of outputting in bitstream, an AV amplifier capable of decoding the Dolby Atmos signal and of course a movie, TV show or game that’s mixed using Dolby Atmos.

 Any of our Custom Install In-Ceiling speakers (except the T2 and FX models) can be used for Atmos, the better options being those with the IDC module in them.
 In the vast majority situations the best speaker we would recommend is the C265-IDC.
 The reason being is that it provides a wide dispersion characteristic (as recommended by Dolby) from its use of an inverted mid-range and isn’t too big or imposing.